thomashoneyman/purescript-halogen-hooks/docs/08-Hooks-FAQ.md

 If you define a function in one Hooks evaluation which is going to be run during or after another Hooks evaluation, and this function refers to an `input` value or a value returned by `useState`, then the function will probably see a stale value when it runs.
 That's because `input` and values returned by `useState` are not mutable references; when your function runs, it will still be pointing at the value that existed when it was defined.

 This situation most often occurs when defining effect cleanup functions, as they will be run at the soonest the evaluation _after_ the one in which they were defined.
+However, it can also occur if you need to modify state and then use the new state afterwards to do something else.

-You can remedy the situation by copying the parts of state or input that your asynchronous function needs into a mutable reference.
+You can remedy the situation by copying the parts of state or input that your function needs into a mutable reference.
 Then, the values can be read from the reference when the function runs, ensuring they are up to date.
 The `useGet` Hook in the [Hooks examples](../examples/Example/Hooks) offers a convenient way to do this:

 ```purs
 myComponent :: forall q i o m.
 MonadAff m => H.Component HH.HTML q i o m